-A project life cycle specifies the sequences of stages that a project involves through from its initiation to its closure.
+A project life cycle specifies the sequences of stages that a project involves from its initiation to its closure.
 Refer to Fig. 1 which clearly explains the Project Life Cycle for any project.

 Project Phases / Stages

 There are 12 major stages involved in oil & gas projects.
 Refer to Fig. 2 which specifies all these stages.

 What is a Feasibility Study of a Project?

 A Feasibility Study/analysis is a process to determine the validation of an idea.
-Feasibility Study ensures that a project is legally, technically, and economically justifiable.
+The feasibility Study ensures that a project is legally, technically, and economically justifiable.
 It tells the owner/client whether a project is worth the investment.

 In some cases, a project may not be beneficial.
-Various Parameters like requiring too many resources, low market demand, and unavailability of the nearby resources, etc. can contribute for such assessment.
+Various Parameters like requiring too many resources, low market demand, and unavailability of nearby resources, etc. can contribute to such assessment.
 Such projects are not profitable.

 Types of Feasibility

-Four types of feasibility assessment is done before proceeding for a project.
+Four types of feasibility assessments are done before proceeding with a project.
 These are:

 - Economic Feasibility.